explodinggradients/ragas/docs/concepts/metrics/available_metrics/agents.md

 ### Without reference

-In without reference mode, the metric will evaluate the performance of the LLM in identifying and achieving the goals of the user without any reference.
+`AgentGoalAccuracyWithoutReference` works in without reference mode, the metric will evaluate the performance of the LLM in identifying and achieving the goals of the user without any reference.
 Here the desired outcome is inferred from the human interactions in the workflow.

 ### Example